reverseredoc/CS695-Assignment-4/README.md

 ## Report

 [Report.pdf](Report.pdf)
-- This is our report, which contains in great detail the motivation of our experiment, aim of our experiment, the experimental setup created by us, experiments designed by us, the results obtained from the experiments, observations, conclusions drawn from each experiment, and our final conclusion.
+- This is our comprehensive report that meticulously outlines the motivation, objectives, experimental setup, design, results, observations, and conclusions drawn from each experiment, culminating in our final analysis and insights.